Frequently Asked Questions (FAQs) about the Humor Times

 Do you have testimonials from satisfied customers?

-You bet, right here.
+You bet, on our subscription subdomain right here.
 You can add your comments to it, use the form provided.

 Do teachers ever use the publication in their classrooms?